 Chantal's New York Cheesecake

-This cake is easy to make, and it's so delicious.
-Everyone that's tried it has said it tasted just like the ones in a deli!
+This New York cheesecake recipe is easy to make, and it's so delicious.
+Everyone that's tried it has said it tastes just like the ones you'd get in a deli!
 You'll love it!

-This cake is easy to make, and it's so delicious.
-Everyone that's tried it has said it tasted just like the ones in a deli!
+This New York cheesecake recipe is easy to make, and it's so delicious.
+Everyone that's tried it has said it tastes just like the ones you'd get in a deli!
 You'll love it!

 I've made cheesecakes many times, only to have them crack and sink after cooling.
 With the tips that I picked up on allrecipes.com, Chantal's New York Cheesecake was a hit with my family & friends.
 After cooling, the top remained level and the center firmed up.
 The top was a beautiful golden brown with no dry edges.
 The inside was creamy and smooth, and not too sweet.
 The tips are as follows: 1.
 Make sure that your ingredients are around room temperature, not cold, otherwise your batter will be lumpy.
 2. Wrap your springform pan with 2 layers of aluminum foil to prevent water in the bain marie (water bath) from seeping in.
 3. Place your springform pan in a water bath in the oven, filled with 1 inch of very hot water, then proceed to bake as instructed in the recipe.
 4. Right after baking, run a warm or greased knife around the rim of the cake to prevent cracking while cooling.
 5. Leave the cake in the oven for 2 hours to cool.
 (I didn't have time to leave it in for the recommended 6 hrs, and it still works.)
 I'll make variations of this cheesecake, such as blueberry topping, oreo base and filling etc. ENJOY!Read More